yingCMU/tensor_flow/study-notes/Deep_neural_networks.md

   2. regularization
   apply artificial constraints on your network, implicitly reduce the number of free parameters (make the skinny jeans right to fit in)
   L2 regularization: add another term to the loss to penalize large weights ... + 1/2 ||w||^2, derivative is just w
+  3. dropout
+  Dropout is a regularization technique for reducing overfitting.
+The technique temporarily drops units (artificial neurons) from the network, along with all of those units' incoming and outgoing connections. [paper](http://jmlr.org/papers/volume15/srivastava14a.old/srivastava14a.pdf)